Doc Variables

 {{/if}}

-{{#if Estimate Type == "Materials"}}
+{{#if Estimate Type == "Retainer"}}

 {{/if}}

-Automate Estimate Creation with Google Apps Script
+Automate Estimate Generation with Apps Script

 function generateEstimates() {